kehongjie/BCMC/README.md

 # Data and Examples

 This package also includes a simulated DE data (`SimulDE`) and a TCGA Pan Gynecologic cancer data (`PanGyn`).
-Here is a toy example of running the `comp.bcmc` function in the simulated data:
+Here is a toy example of running the `comp.bcmc` function on the simulated data:

 ```R
 data("SimulDE")